 The Department of Medicine’s goal is to enhance the research, clinical and educational capabilities of its premier Division of Cardiovascular Medicine.
 The Chief will be expected to lead the research, clinical, and educational activities of the Division and recruit additional faculty to support both laboratory and clinical research, and expand the clinical enterprise.
 The Chief will also be expected to strengthen the highly competitive fellowship program in Cardiovascular Medicine and increase its focus on the research opportunities prevalent at Stanford.
 The Division of CVMed benefits from an outstanding scientific and clinical environment at Stanford, including active collaborations with the basic science departments and the Stanford Cardiovascular Institute.

-The major criteria for appointment for faculty in the Medical Center Line shall be excellence in the overall mix of clinical care or programmatic development, clinical teaching, scholarly activity that advances clinical medicine, and institutional service appropriate to the programmatic need the individual is expected to fulfill, and the predominant criterion for appointment in the University Tenure Line is a major commitment to research and teaching.
+The faculty position is at the Associate Professor or Professor level in the University Tenure Line or the Medical Center Line.
+The predominant criterion for appointment in the University Tenure Line is a major commitment to research and teaching.
+The major criteria for appointment for faculty in the Medical Center Line is excellence in the overall mix of clinical care or programmatic development, clinical teaching, scholarly activity that advances clinical medicine, and institutional service appropriate to the programmatic need the individual is expected to fulfill.
+Faculty rank and line will be determined by the qualifications and experience of the successful candidate.

 Interested candidates should submit their curriculum vitae, a brief letter outlining their interests and the names of three references to: